CaZual-T/CZT-Mod-Manager/README.md

-Currently Supports Ready or Not, Schedule I, and Dying Light 2.
+Currently Supports Ready or Not, Schedule I, Dying Light 2, and Dying Light The Beast.
 More to be added!

 # Features:
 - Multi game profiles